-In a recent WTB we drew attention to HMRC’s new ‘10 per cent minimum penalty’ for historical tax irregularities going back more than three years.
-Having urged HMRC to provide clarification as to the legal basis for their change of approach, we now understand HMRC’s view to be that this penalty has always been available for HMRC officers to invoke.
+In a recent article we drew attention to HMRC’s new ‘10 per cent minimum penalty’ for historical tax irregularities going back more than three years.
+Having urged HMRC to provide clarification as to the legal basis for its change of approach, we now understand HMRC’s view to be that this penalty has always been available for HMRC officers to invoke.

 For more information please comment below or get in touch with Mike Down.